 Deaf and hard of hearing.
 Students in this category have varying levels of hearing loss, and therefore require instructors who are fluent in sign language and trained in lip reading.

 Visual impairment.
 In addition to academic content, students with partial or complete blindness receive training in spatial awareness, orientation, and reading and writing in Braille.
-Special education teachers in this category need to also know how to incorporate assistive technology tools into classroom instruction.
+A qualified teacher in this category need to also know how to incorporate assistive technology tools into classroom instruction.

 Physical and health impairment.
 This category includes various physical disabilities (like cerebral palsy and spina bifida) and health impairments (like epilepsy and cystic fibrosis) which create educational challenges for students.